Centre for International Business Strategy and Decisions

 The CIBSD works in line with the Research Themes and the projects and collaborations consider aspects of the research directions in their funding bids.
 For collaborations, please have a look at the topics below:

-- British Academy Geopolitical Narratives of Global (Dis)order: Prof. Ursula F. Ott secured together with partners from University of Exeter, Kings College London, University of Bath, University of Cardiff and Aston University on Geopolitical Narratives of Global (Dis)order.
-Core members focus on this theme with a deep dive on Migration and Integration.
+- British Academy: Geopolitical Narratives of Global (Dis)order: Prof. Ursula F. Ott secured together with partners from University of Exeter, Kings College London, University of Bath, University of Cardiff and Aston University on Geopolitical Narratives of Global (Dis)order.

 - North West Europe & ERDF Project REAMIT: Prof Ramanathan is representing NTU as a communication lead in Interreg North West Europe & ERDF Project (www.reamit.eu).
 REAMIT is improving Resource Efficiency of Agribusiness supply chains by Minimising waste using Big Data and Internet of Things Sensors.